Rishijay/ReactProject/README.md

 - Calling JSONs with post and get methods.
 (POST for login & GET to get list)
 - Switching between screens with passing and receiving parameters.
 - Opening web brower with link on text click
+- Implementation of Splashscreen for few seconds.
+- Managed occurences of each screen with navigators.